 Working at an IT help desk is by far one of the most common tech roles in the world, in what’s probably the most stable industry.
-The job leads to very rewarding careers for many.
-So why does the help desk have a negative reputation with so many people hating it?
+The job leads to very rewarding careers for many, but can also lead to burnout.
+Here at Support Adventure, we’ve been staffing IT support positions since 2016 and have worked with many clients to help them optimize their helpdesk to improve their clients, but most importantly their employees’ satisfaction.
+As we progressed through the industry we have seen and collected many examples of how not to treat people working on your IT helpdes.
+Let’s take a look at why the help desk has a negative reputation and so many people hate working on it.

 The top reasons why people hate working a help desk job are:

 - Being expected to work like a machine

 - Not getting mentored or moving up an the organization

 There are many reasons why people hate this job and eventually quit.
 So how can you prevent that from happening?

 You need to recognize the problems listed above from the start and work on solving them.
 Some things can be more easily fixed than you might think, and this article will help you understand these problems so that you can steer clear of them as a business owner.

 While running a staffing company for MSPs for over 5 years now, we at Support Adventure have learned all the ins and outs of the help desk and why some become disenchanted with it.
 Ultimately, business owners must provide a great place to work for help desk technicians by watching out for the following issues.
 If you’re looking for a reliable MSP staffing partner, please check out our MSP staffing page for more information about what we do.
 If you’re looking for an IT support job, check out our remote IT jobs page to see our always open remote IT support technician and Service Coordinator positions.